CarlosSimon02/fem-pomodoro-app/README.md

 ## Overview

+### Preface

+This is a solution to the [Pomodoro app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/pomodoro-app-KBFnycJ6G).
+Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-### The challenge
+### Features

-Users should be able to:

-- Set a pomodoro timer and short & long break timers
+- **Timer Modes:** Switch between Pomodoro, short break, and long break modes.

-- Customize how long each timer runs for
+- **Flexible Timers:** Customize target times to suit your needs.

-- See a circular progress bar that updates every minute and represents how far through their timer they are
+- **Interactive Progress Display:** A dynamic circular progress bar visually tracks your timer progress.

-- Customize the appearance of the app with the ability to set preferences for colors and fonts
+- **Personalized Appearance:** Customize colors and fonts for a personalized experience.

+- **Notification Alerts:** Receive notifications when timers start and finish for added convenience.

+- **Progressive Web App (PWA) Capability:** Install the app like a native application for easy access across devices.

+- **Offline Availability:** Use the app even without an internet connection, ensuring uninterrupted productivity.

 ### Screenshot